 The Northwest Art Collection is a notable collection of more than 140 pieces of contemporary Northwest artwork that is on permanent display throughout the library, including works by past and current OSU art faculty members.

 OSU Libraries and Press engages in multiple efforts that demonstrate our commitment to creating a more sustainable world.
-For example, the Valley Library provides bins for users and staff to sort out compostable and recyclable materials in order to reduce waste going to the landfill.
+For example, The Valley Library collects pizza boxes during exam time for diversion to composting.

 OSU Press published Gathering Moss, the first book from best-selling author Robin Wall Kimmerer, in 2003 and it remains our best-selling book.
 As of 2021, it is in its 17th printing and has been translated into a half dozen different languages.